Darin755/darin755/README.md

 ## This is Darin755 website on github

 ## About Me
- - I am a high school student who occasionally works on open-source projects
+ - I am a high school graduate (2022) who is planning on attending UCCS this fall for computer science
  - I am a Fedora Linux user

 > ## Projects